ELS-RD/anonymisation/README.md

 ### TODO:

 - generate training examples using headers, in particular for companies
-    - remove SARL / SA / SAS / Etablissement / AGS ... in front of the name of the company to generalize better
 - implement prediction with multi thread (pipe)
 - search for phone number, social security number, etc.
-- implement a loop to manage multiple XML files